 Pressed a key and it came out all wrong on the screen?
-Fancy using a Mac’s known key layout on your now Linux laptop?
+Fancy using the key layout you know from a Mac on your now Linux laptop?
 Looking to type French, Turkish and Greek like a native?
-Find out here how to change the keyboard layout on Linux (Gnome and KDE).
+Find out here how to change the keyboard layout on Linux ⤓ (Gnome and KDE).

 How to Change the Keyboard Layout on Linux